wilsonpg/Doors/README.md

   I built this game because I thought it was a cool idea to have dynamically generated door colors and tasks.
 Also, it was a great way for me to practice setting up a front end webpage with middleware routing connected to a database of my own creation.

+  In the end, it developed into a little more than that as I continued to think of cool ideas to add-on.

-  The front end is HTML, CSS, and Javascript sent directly to the browser via my node js - express server.
+  The front end is HTML, CSS, and Javascript sent directly to the browser via my express server.
+The front end JavaScript then interacts with a node js api server by way of simple fetch api requests.
 The database is MySQL for no other reason than I've had experience with both MySQL and PostgreSQL and couldn't choose both.

+  *Note: The dragon image I downloaded from a "Free for commercial use, No attribution required" site called Pixabay.